 Pre-2011 RSUs vest upon the satisfaction of both a service condition and a liquidity condition.
 The liquidity condition will be satisfied six months following our initial public offering.
-We expect that a portion of these RSUs will be settled on a date approximately six months after our initial public offering.
-On the settlement date, we plan to withhold and remit income taxes at applicable minimum statutory rates based on the then-current value of the underlying shares.
+Under settlement procedures applicable to these awards, we are permitted to deliver the underlying shares within 30 days before or after the date on which the liquidity condition is satisfied.
+As a result, we expect that a portion of these RSUs that are held by our directors and then current employees will be settled on a date that is 151 to 180 days after the date of this prospectus.
+In addition, a portion of these RSUs that are held by former employees will be settled approximately 181 days after the date of this prospectus.
+On the settlement dates, we plan to withhold and remit income taxes at applicable minimum statutory rates based on the then current value of the underlying shares.
 We currently expect that the average of these withholding tax rates will be approximately 45%.
-If the price of our common stock at the time of settlement were equal to the midpoint of the price range on the cover page of this prospectus, we estimate that this tax obligation would be approximately \$\frac{1}{2}\$ billion in the aggregate.
+If the price of our common stock at the time of settlement were equal to the initial public offering price of \$38.00 per share, and based on Pre-2011 RSUs outstanding as of March 31, 2012 for which the service condition will be satisfied as of the date of settlement, we estimate that this tax obligation would be approximately \$4.6 billion in the aggregate.
 The amount of this obligation could be higher or lower, depending on the price of our shares on the RSU settlement date.
-To settle these RSUs, assuming a 45% tax withholding rate, we anticipate that we will net settle the awards by delivering approximately shares of Class B common stock to RSU holders and simultaneously withholding approximately shares of Class B common stock.
-In connection with this net settlement we will withhold and remit the tax liabilities on behalf of the RSU holders to the relevant tax authorities in cash.
+To settle these RSUs, assuming an approximate 45% tax withholding rate, we anticipate that we will net settle the awards by delivering an aggregate of approximately 155 million shares of Class B common stock to RSU holders and withholding an aggregate of approximately 122 million shares of Class B common stock.
+In connection with these net settlements we will withhold and remit the tax liabilities on behalf of the RSU holders to the relevant tax authorities in cash.

-To fund the withholding and remittance obligation, we expect to sell equity securities near the settlement date in an amount substantially equivalent to the number of shares of common stock that we withhold in connection with the initial settlement of the Pre-2011 RSUs, such that the newly issued shares should not be dilutive.
+To fund the withholding and remittance obligations, we expect to sell equity securities near the initial settlement date in an amount substantially equivalent to the number of shares of common stock that we withhold in connection with these net settlements, such that the newly issued shares should not be dilutive.
 However, in the event that we issue equity securities, we cannot assure you that we will be able to successfully match the proceeds to the amount of this tax liability.
-If we elect not to fully fund our withholding and remittance obligations through the issuance of equity or we are unable to complete such an offering due to market conditions or otherwise, we may choose to borrow funds from our credit facility, use a substantial portion of our existing cash, or rely upon a combination of these alternatives.
+If we elect not to fully fund tax withholding and remittance obligations through the issuance of equity or we are unable to complete such an offering due to market conditions or otherwise, we may choose to borrow funds from our credit facilities, use a substantial portion of our existing cash, or rely upon a combination of these alternatives.